Mughal Jewelry: Antique Royal Jewelry of North India

-Thus, Mughal jewelry was forgotten for a considerable period of time till the year 2008, when the Mughal epic movie Jodhaa Akbar was released.
+Thus, Mughal jewelry was forgotten for a considerable period of time until the year 2008, when the Mughal epic movie Jodhaa Akbar was released.
 This much-hyped film was a 16th century period romance-drama.
 One of India's leading jewelry companies, Tanishq, was commissioned to create the jewelry for this film.
-It was said that two hundred jewellers were employed to produce authentic-looking pieces in the 16th century Mughal style.
-The stars of the film, Hrithik Roshan who portrayed Emperor Akbar and Aishwarya Rai who played the Rajput princess Jodhaa, wore such heavy jewelry throughout the film that the leading pair claimed that the toughest task in the entire film-shooting was wearing the bulky jewelry.
+It was said that two hundred jewelers were employed to produce authentic-looking pieces in the 16th-century Mughal style.
+The stars of the film, Hrithik Roshan, who portrayed Emperor Akbar and Aishwarya Rai, who played the Rajput princess Jodhaa, wore such heavy jewelry throughout the film that the leading pair claimed that the toughest task in the entire film-shooting was wearing the bulky jewelry.

 Mughal Jewelry in the Trailer for Jodaa Akbar

 Five years later, after the release of Jodhaa Akbar, Mughal jewelry is now:

 - a center of attraction in jewelry stores and exhibitions;